A-User-s-Discord-Themes/Rain/README.md

 ## Settings
-Currently you can acess the settings only opening `splash.css` and modifying the values.
+For now you can acess the settings opening `splash.css` and modifying the vars since powercord doesn't have settings for themes.

 ## Installation
 Before installing the theme, make sure that you have powercord installed.
 [Instructions here](https://powercord.dev/installation).